JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 The context menu also allows removing groups and/or subgroups, and to sort subgroups alphabetically.
 Moving groups to a different location in the tree can be done by drag-and-drop.

-Undo and redo is supported for all edits. **%%%Help needed: Not true in 5.2.
-Should this be considered as a bug or a feature?%%%**

 ## Group dialog window

 The properties of a group can be defined in the 'Edit group' dialog window (the same window is displayed when creating a new group).